serenial/G-Industrial-Camera/README.md

 **ENSURE YOU HAVE INSTALED THE DRIVERS FOR YOU DEVICE ON YOUR SYSTEM**

-For example "Pylon" on basler.
+For example "Pylon" for Basler cameras.

 ### Windows libusb setup
 Windows doesn't always play nice with libusb so look at the resources section to see guides on how to make the OS use a liusb compatible driver. #TODO - explain this properly